 In the center of the Navajo flag sits a white circle that incorporates many of the same elements featured in the original 1952 Great Seal that was designed by John Claw Jr. of Many Farms, Arizona.

 - Sun: Hovering above the sacred symbols, the Sun Father brings light into a world of darkness.
-The Diné consider the rising and setting of the sun sacred times.
+The Diné considers the rising and setting of the sun sacred times.

 - Cornstalks: Two green cornstalks encircle the other symbols.
 As the primary food staple, corn represents fertility and sustenance.
 The tips are painted yellow to represent corn pollen, a sacred element used in healing rituals.